borisgu/phoenix/README.md

 Current capabilities and command:

-    "excepted_resources":{
 1. Get all namespaces:

 ```
 curl http://127.0.0.1:5001/namespaces/all
 ```

-gets all namespaces except the `excepted_resources.namespaces` in config.json.
+Gets all namespaces except the `excepted_resources.namespaces` in config.json.

 2. Get excepted namespaces: